rgriff23/rgriff23.github.io/projects/btw.md

 The number of items in the schedule list will depend on the model settings.

 There are several more types of output files produced by BayesTraitsV3.
-One, the **AncStates file**, is unique to the geographic model implemented in BayesTraitsV3.
+The **AncStates file** is unique to the geographic model implemented in BayesTraitsV3.
 We can fit a geographic model and access the AncStates output like this:

 ```r